FortuneStreetModding/cs-board-tools/cs_board_tools/cli/README.md

 # cs-board-tools | CLI

 ## Summary
-This module holds code to support invoking both loading (display) and validating boards via the CLI.
+This module holds code to support invoking both loading (display) and validating boards via the terminal.
 The following different types of inputs can be used:

 * solo frbs
 * solo yaml board descriptors